+Course Code MSC.IBPM2.STCOR.0001

+ECTS Credits 3

+Course Leader RECH Maximilian

+Synchronous 27

+Discipline Finance

-Course Code MSC.IBPM2.STCOR.0001 ECTS Credits 4 Course Leader GOGUEL Amaury Synchronous 27 Discipline Finance Program International Business Prerequisites Basics of Economics and International finance.
-Course Investing without understanding the economy is like taking a trip without Description knowing anything about the climate of your destination or what season you Il be in when you get there " (Richard Yamarone) When Ben Bernanke was a Fed governor, he said, a part of monetary policymaking for which my background left me imperfectly prepared is what central bankers call current analysis which is not taught in graduate schools, probably for good reason; it seems more amenable to on-the-job training It is, nevertheless, an intellectually challenging activity.
+Program International Business

+Prerequisites The basics of economics and international finance.

+Course Description Investing without understanding the economy is like taking a trip without knowing anything about the climate of your destination or what season you II be in when you get there " (Richard Yamarone)

+When Ben Bernanke was a Fed governor, he said, a part of monetary policymaking for which my background left me imperfectly prepared is what central bankers call current analysis which is not taught in graduate schools, probably for good reason; it seems more amenable to on-the-job training It is, nevertheless, an intellectually challenging activity.
 He added that a prerequisite for any serious forecasting exercise is to get an accurate read of the current economic situation, which requires a deep knowledge of the data mixed with a goodly dose of economic theory and economic judgment.
-I do agree This is particularly true for Country Risk that always lies at the cross road of several disciplines and the interplay between numerous types of knowledge.
-Country Risk today is on the front-page of newspapers all around the world: debt crisis, terrorism, political upheaval, exchange rate volatility, oil price roller coaster, trade protectionism, corruption, you name it.
-Country risk is everywhere, including where you dont expect it to be!
-You cannot ignore it and you cant live without it whatever your professional activities.
+Country Risk lies at the crossroads of several disciplines and requires the analysis of a wide variety of quantitative and qualitative data.
+Country Risk today is on the front-page of newspapers all around the world: debt crisis, inflation, pandemic, terrorism, political upheaval, exchange rate volatility, oil price roller coaster, trade protectionism, corruption, you name it.
+Country Risk is everywhere, including where you dont expect it to be!
+You cannot ignore it, whatever your professional activities.
 What makes Country Risk a fascinating topic to tackle is the combination of country and risk.
 It is a complex issue given that it brings together a number of parameters, including economic, financial, socio-political and global issues, often interconnected!
-Now, the good news is that whether you are a student or a seasoned executive, this seminar will help you analyze and manage it.
-We shall assess the root causes of a country volatility, looking at its history, its values, its culture, its political and institutional system, its macroeconomic framework, and last but not least the crucial issue of governance. ccess!
-Course Open to Paris /Spring Exchange Semester spring Campus Paris Evaluation Final Examination 40 (%)
+Now, the good news is that whether you are a student or a seasoned executive, this seminar will help you analyse and manage it.
+We shall assess the root causes of a country's volatility, looking at its history, its values, its culture, its political and institutional system, its macroeconomic framework, and last but not least, the crucial issue of governance.

+Course Open to Belo /Spring;#Paris /Spring

+Exchange

+Semester spring

+Campus Belo Horizonte, Dubaï, Paris

+Evaluation

+Final Examination (%) 60

+Continuous 40

+Assessment (%)